 Glossary of drainage terminology

 At ASL Limited we like to give our customers as much information as possible so that they can make informed decisions about your drainage choices.
 This glossary of drainage & private sewage system terminology could go a long way toward helping you do that.
+But if you don't find what you are looking for, you can always give us a ring on 0800 181 684 and ask our friendly office team.

 Aerobic bacteria.
 Aerobic organisms or aerobes are organisms that can survive and grow in an oxygenated environment.